-Stand up paddleboarding (SUP) been around for thousands of years in one form or another.
-However, the sport has seen a lot of progress, and has really taken off, in the last 10 years.
+Stand up paddleboarding (SUP) been around for thousands of years in one form or another, but the sport hasreally taken off in the last 10 years.

 I tried paddleboarding with my small dogs for the first time 3 years ago and loved it!